abridged/collabland-dev/docs/tutorials/index.md

 Collab.Land provides a list of [REST APIs](../downstream-integrations/api/) and an [SDK](../downstream-integrations/sdk/) to allow client applications to:

-1. Check a wallet address or account with a list of token gating rules
+1. Check a wallet address or account against a list of Token Gating Rules
 2. Access a user's information from Collab.Land if the user grants required permissions to the client application
-3. Manage token granted roles for community administrators
+3. Manage Token Gating Rules for community administrators